EoghyUnscripted/100-Days-Of-Code-Python/Level 1 - Beginner/Day .6 - Functions & Karel/Exercises/README.md

 ![Instructions Image](Images/exercise6-4-Instructions-2.png)

-You can use the codes available for this challenge listed here along with your `jump()` function:
+You can use the funtions available for this challenge listed here along with your `jump()` function:

 ![Instructions Image](Images/exercise6-4-Instructions-3.png)